Kansas City

 Climate Mitigation Goal

-The Climate Protection Plan includes a goal to reduce greenhouse gas emissions 30% below 2000 levels by 2020 and 80% below 2000 levels by 2050.
+Resolution 200005 set goals to reduce greenhouse gas emissions 30% below 2005 levels by 2025, 50% by 2030, and climate neutral by 2040.
 Based on ACEEE’s analysis of past years emissions data, ACEEE projects that the city will meet its near-term community-wide GHG emissions reduction goal.

 The city has released multiple greenhouse gas inventories.